I’ve served pizza, made with this recipe, to so many people and they have all given me such wonderful feedback.

 cornmeal, for sprinkling

-Mix a little sugar into the warm water and sprinkle yeast on top.
-Wait for 10 minutes or until it gets all foamy.
+Mix a pinch of sugar into the warm water and sprinkle the active yeast on top.
+Wait for a few minutes or until it gets foamy.

-Pour into a large bowl, then add flour, salt, olive oil and combine well.
+Pour the yeast water into a large bowl, then add flour, salt and olive oil.
+Mix until well combined.

 Knead for 6-8 minutes until you have a moderately stiff dough that is smooth and elastic.
-Cover and let rest for 20-30 minutes.
+Cover the bowl and let the dough rest for 30 minutes.

-Spray two 12-inch pizza pans with cooking spray and sprinkle with a little bit of cornmeal.
+Spray two 12-inch pizza pans with nonstick spray and sprinkle with a some cornmeal.

 Divide dough in half.
 Place each half on a pizza pan and pat it with your fingers until it stretches over the whole pan.
 Try to make it thicker around the edge.

-If desired, pre-bake at 425 F for 10 minutes.
+You can pre-bake the crust at 425 F for a few minutes, if you’d like.
+This will make the crust even crispier.
 Then spread with pizza sauce and use the toppings of your choice.